Style

 The architecture follows four layers:

-2. Capability Layer — Runtime color mode resolution (auto/always/never) with truecolor detection
+- Capability Layer — Runtime color mode resolution (

-The NO_COLOR environment variable and non-TTY detection are respected in auto mode.
-All APIs are pure and side-effect free.
+The NO_COLOR environment variable and non-TTY detection are respected in auto mode for colors.
+NO_COLOR="" does not disable color, and non-color modifiers remain available even when NO_COLOR=1.